PetarSpassov/Quinngard/README.md

 ## __Building Changes__
 - Carved Stone building cost reduced (10 -> 5 stone)
 - Woodcutter's Lodge stone cost to upgrade reduced from 10 to 5.
+- Lumber Camp wood cost to upgrade reduced from 100 to 50.

 ## __Clan Rebalancing__
 - **Bear**